 ITW recognizes the importance of climate change and has been making progress towards reducing GHG emissions.
-We will consider completing a scenario analysis in alignment with the evolution of our strategy.
+We will consider completing a scenario analysis in alignment with the evolution of our strategy and upcoming regulatory requirements.

 (5.1.1) Use of scenario analysis